 The Denver Broncos, part of the AFC, have a rabid following in the Mile High City.

 Many of the games sell out, and season tickets are worth their weight in gold.
 The best bet for getting tickets is to buy them as early in the season as possible.
-For football novices, brush up on Football 101 before attending a game.
+The Denver Broncos have sold out hundreds of regular-season games dating back to 1970.

 Sports Authority Field at Mile High is located at the intersection of I-25 and Colfax Ave.
 From I-25 north, exit on 17th Ave.
 From I-25 south, exit on Colfax Ave.
 The stadium stands alone as an attraction, and there are not many bars and restaurants in the area of Sports Authority Field.